Nuns' Island: Infrastructure

 The Décarie South Expressway (Autoroute 15) runs through Nuns' Island, connecting it to the south bank of the St. Lawrence River via the Champlain Bridge and to the Island of Montreal via the Pont de l'Île-des-Sœurs, part of the Champlain Bridge complex.
 The Clément Bridge connects the island with the Bonaventure Expressway (Aut.
 10).

 There are only two schools on the island, École primaire Île-des-Sœurs and École des Marguerite.
-The primary schools are both part of Montreal's French-language Marguerite-Bourgeoys School Board.
+The elementary schools are both part of Montreal's French-language Marguerite-Bourgeoys School Board.

-A new rapid transit station (Île-des-Soeurs station) is being constructed, scheduled to open December 1, 2022 on the driverless light rail Réseau express métropolitain line between downtown Montreal and Brossard.
+In July 2023, Île-des-Sœurs station opened.
+The rapid transit station is on the driverless Réseau express métropolitain line between downtown Montreal and Brossard.